Navigate this Section

-Air Force One also has quarters for those who accompany the President, including senior advisors, Secret Service officers, traveling press, and other guests.
-Several cargo planes typically fly ahead of Air Force One to provide the President with services needed in remote locations.
+- Air Force One also has quarters for those who accompany the President, including senior advisors, Secret Service officers, traveling press, and other guests.
+Several cargo planes typically fly ahead of Air Force One to provide the President with vehicles and services needed in remote locations.